 Dr. RJ Heck and Dr. Erin Kiesel are our primary care physicians.
-Starting in January 2021, Dr. Bob Forester provides only weekend and vacation coverage.
+Dr. Bob Forester has retired and only provides coverage when possible.

 For your first visit please bring all of the medications and supplements you are taking for your doctors to review.
 We will ask lots of questions about your past medical history.
 We will want to know about allergies or adverse reactions to medications, past operations, past diagnoses, your family medical history, and previous doctors.
 Please do not request all your past records before your visit.
 After we talk with you, we will help you chose the most pertinent records to request and review.

 Even though we do not bill or collect from any insurance or government programs, we still need to have your insurance information.
 For example, any time we refer you to a specialist, or ask your insurance carrier for authorization for medications or diagnostic tests, we will need your current insurance information.
 Unlike other offices, we will not ask you about your insurance information at every visit.
 Please keep us informed of any changes in your insurance so that we may update your information and protect you from inconvenient delays in your care.